 If you have suffered serious injuries caused by a malfunctioning heater or boiler, you may have the legal right to seek financial compensation from any individual or company at fault.
 A skilled personal injury attorney who specializes in carbon monoxide poisoning cases can assist you in filing a lawsuit against appliance manufacturers, service companies, builders, contractors, property owners or landlords.

-Rosenfeld Injury Lawyers at 888-424-5757 accept carbon monoxide poisoning from boilers and heaters cases on contingency, so no upfront fees are required.
+Rosenfeld Injury Lawyers LLC at 888-424-5757 accept carbon monoxide poisoning from boilers and heaters cases on contingency, so no upfront fees are required.
 Our skilled attorneys will investigate your claim and determine every party at fault for your injuries.
 Our law firm serves as your legal advocate to ensure you receive the financial compensation you deserve.